Clothing and equipment packing list for 1 week

 - IF there is anything you should remember it is your sleeping bag!

-- Water bottle, sun hat and rain coat are absolutely must have things!
+- Water bottle, sun hat and raincoat are absolute must have things!

-- Please write your child’s name on all of his/hers items.
+- Please write your child’s name on all of his/her items.

 - *Most sleeping bags do not correspond to the temperature specification that is indicated on the manufacturer’s label.
 As there is a difference of around 15 C between the temperature specified on the manufacturer’s label and reality; the sleeping bag you buy should have a temperature specification of around zero C. Also take into consideration that your child might need some extra comfort to adapt to camp.

 - **Flashlights and batteries are NOT available in camp and campers should bring a sufficient supply.

-Bring your favorite music on USB drive for our Disco parties!
+Bring your favourite music on a USB drive for our Disco parties!
 Share your music preferences with your new friends!

 It is so much FUN to participate in various Camp Shows, Theatre Performance and Dance Competitions!
 We have lots of costumes, but if you decide to bring some fashionable stuff that can help you to show your individuality, good taste and style – you are more than welcome to do it.
 Just make sure it is not expensive stuff.

-Recommended maximum luggage size: 70 cm x 40 cm x 30 cm plus sleeping bag, maximum weight: 15 kg plus sleeping bag.
+Recommended maximum luggage size: 70 cm x 40 cm x 30 cm plus sleeping bag, maximum weight: 15 kg plus a sleeping bag.
 Transportation place is limited and overweight/oversized luggage will cause difficulties for your child.
 Luggage will not be accessible during the bus trip so make sure your child keeps everything he/she needs during the bus trip with him/her.
-Please wrap sleeping bag in a bag (plastic or other type).
+Please wrap a sleeping bag in a bag (plastic or other types).